Occupational Therapy NICU Laboratory

-Dr. Pineda directs the Occupational Therapy NICU Laboratory, which seeks to better understand the effects of the environment, medical conditions and interventions on brain structure and functional outcome of the developing infant.
+Dr. Bobbi Pineda directs the Occupational Therapy NICU Laboratory, which seeks to better understand the effects of the environment, medical conditions and interventions on brain structure and functional outcome of the developing infant.
 Most of the current work involves premature infants born prior to 32 weeks gestation (two months early).
-Neurobehavioral examinations and feeding evaluations are important components of measuring early function.
-Measuring maternal, social, environmental and medical factors as well as long-term outcomes is also an important part of the lab’s work.
+Neurobehavioral examinations and feeding evaluations are important components of measuring early function, and are therefore integral in the NICU the lab.
+Measuring long-term outcomes as well as maternal, social, environmental, and medical factors, are also important parts of the lab’s work.

 General Description of Student Activities

-Students will learn about the NICU environment and early premature infant development as well as team dynamics and how to interact in the NICU setting.
-After acclimating to the NICU environment and understanding the complexities of interacting with this fragile population, students will have the opportunity to participate in providing sensory interventions to preterm infants across their hospitalization.
-Next, students learn how to conduct neurobehavioral assessments with young infants.
+Students will learn about the NICU environment and early premature infant development, as well as team dynamics, and how to interact in the NICU setting.
+After acclimating to the NICU environment and understanding the complexities of interacting with this fragile population, students may have the opportunity to participate in providing sensory interventions to preterm infants and/or learn neurobehavioral assessments based on current projects that are underway.

-Students support the activities of the NICU lab with a team-based approach, which can include obtaining informed consents, educating nurses, doing neurobehavioral assessments with supervision, measuring NICU language and sound measurements and medical record data collection.
+Students support the activities of the NICU lab with a team-based approach, which can include: obtaining informed consents, educating nurses, doing neurobehavioral assessments with supervision, collecting NICU language and sound measurements, and collecting medical record data.
 Students actively engage in the research process from start to finish under the guidance and mentorship of Dr. Pineda.
-This lab offers experience in infant assessment, clinical research, functioning as part of a team, teaching, leadership, presenting at state and national conferences and publishing.
+This lab offers experience in infant assessment, clinical research, functioning as part of a team, teaching, leadership, presenting at state and national conferences, and publishing.

 Examples of Projects

 - Sensory processing disorder in preterm infants during early childhood and relationships to early neurobehavior